Stono/ci-in-a-box/README.md

     - preprod: `10.34.96.0/24`
     - prod: `10.34.97.0/24`
   - Configure firewall rules for web apps
-  - Deploy a preprod kubernetes cluster, HA'd across `eu-west1-c` and `eu-west1-d` into the preprod subnet, with a container range of `10.37.64.0/19`
+  - Deploy a preprod kubernetes cluster, HA'd across two zones, into the preprod subnet, with a container range of `10.37.64.0/19`
   - Deploy a prod kuberneters cluster in the same way, to the prod subnet, with a container range of `10.35.96.0/19`
   - Configure `slow` and `fast` storageclasses for PersistentVolumeClaims
   - Create a separate application namespace, and config maps for each namespace